jharwell/sierra/docs/src/usage/run-time-tree.rst

    {1,2}, it will abort processing in order to preserve data integrity; this is not necessary to do for stages {3,4,5}, because those stages can be recreated using the results of stages {1,2}.
-This behavior can be overwridden with ``--exp-overwrite``, in which case the use assumes full responsibility for ensuring the integrity of the experiment.
+This behavior can be overwridden with ``--exp-overwrite``, in which case the user assumes full responsibility for ensuring the integrity of the experiment.

    Always better to check the arguments before hitting ENTER.
 Measure twice, cut